tiansy35/Kinematics-Dynamics/README.md

    - The other type of dynamics problem it solves is that when the functions of joint variables w.r.t. time is known.
 In this case, run `torque.m` to compute the desired torques to along this trajectory.
    - The code solves the dynamics problem of system DOF = 2, but it is easy to be revised for solving higher-order pendulum dynamics models.
 However, some matrix manipulation may be needed beforehand to simplify the computation since the differentiation in MATLAB takes a lot more time as the number of symbolic variables grow.
 3. Velocity kinematics for a mobile manipulator
-   - The mobile manipulator is a 4-joint manipulator with a mobile base (differential drive).
+   - The mobile manipulator is a 3-joint manipulator with a mobile base (differential drive).
 The `jacobian.m` code stores the Jacobian matrix of the system, which is used to transform the end-effector velocity to each joint's velocity.
 The `main.m` simulates the motion and `animate.m` creates the animation.
    - There are 4 types of tests you can run in `main.m`.
 Two of them are shown in the animation below.
 In these two tests, the end-effector draws a square shape.
-The velocity of each joint is computed and executed using the functions mentioned above to achieve desired motion.
+The code computes and executes the velocity of each joint using the functions mentioned above to achieve the desired motion.
    - Test 1 (mobile base unlocked)

    ![image](https://github.com/tiansy97/Kinematics-Dynamics/blob/master/Mobile%20manipulator/test1.gif)